 Passport and Visa

-For participants from EU countries, a national identity card is sufficient to enter Portugal.
+For participants from EU countries, a national identity card is sufficient to enter Germany.
 For citizens of other countries, a valid passport is required, and for some countries, a visa is required.
-Should you have any doubt about the need for an entry visa, please contact the Portuguese Embassy or Portuguese Consulate in your own country.
+Should you have any doubt about the need of an entry visa, please contact the German Embassy or German Consulate in your own country.

 The ERUS Congress and the concomitant exhibition have been designated as non-smoking events throughout the entire venue, including all meeting halls, functions, registration and catering areas.
 All the participants are kindly requested to respect the no-smoking policy.